carbon-design-system/carbon-components-vue/src/components/cv-date-picker/cv-date-picker-notes.md

 ## Events

-- onChange raised when single or ranged date picker value changes.
+- change raised when single or ranged date picker value changes.
-- onSimpleChange raised when the simple or short text input fields are changed.
+- simpleChange raised when the simple or short text input fields are changed.